-The fall of 2018 was remarkable both for unusually cool temperature and higher than average rainfall.
+The fall of 2018 was remarkable both for unusually cool temperatures and higher than average rainfall.
 Freezing temperatures and a big rainstorm on December 27 capped the mountains with snow and

 the valley floor, just as we were preparing for our usual between-the-holidays camping trip.